Swolebrain/NeighborhoodMapProjectVM/README.md

 14. Removed extraneous empty script from header in index.html
 15. Beautified CSS to keep its spacing consistent
 16. Made it so that inputting a search query hides all infowindows and stops all animations
+17. Refactored a lot of the code so that